Bruce Johnson, WUSA anchor and street-savvy reporter, dies at 71

 “I have gone home and broken down and cried over some of these kids,” Mr. Johnson told the Washington Times.
 “They don’t have a chance.”

-His first marriage, to the former Madge Williams, with whom he had two children, ended in divorce, and he married Lori Smith in 2003.
-In addition to his wife, of Washington and Lewes, survivors include two children from his first marriage, Brandon Johnson of Bowie, Md., and Kurshanna Dean of Washington; a stepdaughter, Carolyn Smith of Yonkers, N.Y.; several siblings; and four grandchildren.
+His first marriage, to the former Madge Williams, ended in divorce, and he married Lori Smith in 2003.
+They had homes in Washington and Lewes, Del.

+In addition to his wife, survivors include two children from his first marriage, Brandon Johnson of Bowie, Md., and Kurshanna Dean of Washington; a stepdaughter, Carolyn Smith of Yonkers, N.Y.; several siblings; and four grandchildren.

 He wrote a memoir, “Surviving Deep Waters,” published in 2022.